Comparative Analysis of CPU and GPU Profiling for Deep Learning Models: Background

 \subsection{CPU}

 The primary responsibility of the CPU is to execute the task in the computer memory sequentially.
 It has different components i.e. arithmetic unit, and logical unit.
 During neural network computations, the CPU also plays a major role in calculating general arithmetic calculations.
 It doesn't have a high number of cores as compared to a GPU.
 The cores are clocked at an average of 2 to 3 GHz which makes the CPU ideal for processing sequential tasks.
 The data loader uses the CPU to load the training data that is handled by the CPU.
-The I/O operations are also handled by the CPU which makes it one of the important components in the computer system.
+The I/O operations are also handled by the CPU, which makes it an important component in a computer system.